 Create a database named as denodo_logs.
 This is the recommended name for the database and the next steps are explained assuming this name, but you can use any other one.
 If you use a different name, you will need to update the VDP data source created in the step 4 after importing the file data_catalog_statistics_scheduler.zip (from

 Create a base view over the previously configured table (request_notification) in the Denodo Monitor for the requests log.

-Import the VQL file usage-statistics.vql (with its properties usage-statistics.properties) from
+Import the VQL file usage-statistics.vql together with its properties file usage-statistics.properties from

-You may need to modify the properties file before importing.
+Note that you may need to modify the properties file before importing:

 If the cache is not enabled in the Denodo Virtual DataPort server, you have to enable and configure it.